akerou/fvp/README.md

 ... <br>
 \</part\>

-Use mode "-c" to rebuild a new hcb file from string file and byte code file.
+Use mode "-c" to rebuild a new hcb file from the string file and the byte code file.
 If you split up your string script into different parts and/or used the aforementioned split mechanism, you can use a build script instead of the full string file for the first argument.
-As an example, let's say you divided the common route into chapters.
+As an example, let's say you've divided the common route into chapters.
 A build script will then look like this:

 \<part filename="chapter_1.txt"\> <br>